 - Remove stains or deposits on your child’s teeth with a wet toothbrush or wet cloth

 - Demonstrate proper cleaning techniques

 - Assess how much fluoride your child is getting (and prescribe a fluoride supplement if necessary)

 - Look for sores or bumps on your child’s tongue, inside the cheeks and the roof of the mouth

 - Evaluate the impact of habits like pacifier use and thumb sucking

 Remember: If your child cries or wiggles during the exam, it’s normal.
 Do your best to stay happy and positive to support your baby during this new experience!

 If you’re a current Humana dental plan member, you may be able to add a dependent to your plan at any time.
-If you’re looking for a family dental plan, Humana offers a broad range of plans with varying levels of coverage, many with low monthly premiums.
-To see plans and prices in your area, check out our Humana Insurance Company dental insurance page.
+If you’re looking for a family dental plan, Humana offers a broad range of plans with varying levels of coverage, many with affordable monthly premiums.
+To see plans and prices in your area, check out our Humana dental insurance page.